khatampratham/what-to-watch-today/README.md

 3. RUN!!

 NOTE: ii have alr attackhed an api key if you want you can get one for free from https://www.themoviedb.org/, no promo

+WHAT THE ADV PROGRAMME DOES:
+it gives the top recommendation, with its poster + the current IMDb rating